The Private Wealth & Private Client Review: Canada

 In addition to factual residence, trusts may also be subject to statutory deemed residence rules for Canadian tax purposes.
 Trusts that are not factually resident in Canada may be deemed resident in Canada for certain tax purposes, including computing the trust's income.
 Deemed residence may apply to a trust if it has a Canadian-resident contributor or beneficiary.

 In the Canadian system, capital gains are subject to taxation, and arise on the disposition of capital property.
 The capital gain is the difference between the property's adjusted cost base plus costs of disposal, and the proceeds of disposition.
 The adjusted cost is the actual cost of the property, subject to certain adjustments.
 Proceeds of disposition are, generally, the actual proceeds, but are subject to certain deeming provisions that will deem the proceeds to be equal to the fair market value of the property in respect of dispositions that are not at arm's length.
 A property is exempt from taxation on capital gains in the years that it is designated a principal residence.

 As of 2016, only certain eligible trusts may designate a property as a principal residence for any year of ownership after 2016.
 Eligible trusts include qualified disability trusts, alter ego trusts, spousal or common law partner trusts, joint spousal and joint common law partner trusts, and certain trusts for the exclusive benefit of the settlor during the settlor's lifetime.
-Eligible trusts also include 'orphan' trusts where: the settlor died before the start of the year; the eligible beneficiary is a minor child whose parents died before the start of the year and is a minor child of the settlor; and at least one beneficiary of the trust is a resident of Canada during the year and is a specified beneficiary of the trust for the year.
+Eligible trusts also include 'orphan' trusts where the settlor died before the start of the year; the eligible beneficiary is a minor child whose parent died before the start of the year and is a minor child of the settlor, even if the other parent is living; and at least one beneficiary of the trust is a resident of Canada during the year and is a specified beneficiary of the trust for the year.